 Where there is a will there is a way.
 I have successfully employed all kinds of improvised equipment aids, workarounds and outright jackleg cobbling to get good practice in.
 I have shot everything from a swinging can suspended from twine to working tempo and timing to a metronome.

-It was stupid, it wasn’t cool, and it sure as hell wasn’t Instagram worthy, but it did work!
+It was stupid, it wasn’t cool, and it definitely wasn’t Instagram-worthy, but it did work!
 Or at least work better than doing nothing, or just punching bullseyes when I needed to be honing harder skills.

 So long as you can work what you need to work safely in a way that will translate effectively to live fire with your real gun, you should consider it if time and resources allow.

 Uptight ranges with restrictive rules don’t have to be an obstacle to quality practice evolutions if you have the will and the know-how.
 Improvised solutions may not be as efficient as equivalent live fire practice reps, but they are effective enough to warrant your time and attention.

 Be creative in seeking solutions and you can get in some good trigger time wherever you are.